-Let's take a look at each of these factors to get a clearer idea of what TAMUK offers and if it could be a good fit for you.
+Let's take a closer look at these areas to get a better idea of what TAMUK offers and if the college could be a good choice for you.

-Out of all the first-year, full-time undergrads who start at TAMUK, around 72% are still enrolled their sophomore year.
-TAMUK's six-year graduation rate for undergrads is 45%.
+Approximately 66% of first-year, full-time undergrads who start at TAMUKare still enrolled their sophomore year.
+Around 43% of students who started at TAMUK earn their Bachelor's degrees within six years.
 The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.

 Job placement statistics for recent graduates can give you a sense of the return on investment a school offers.

-The average student debt for graduates in the class of 2021 was around $26,032 per student, not including those with no debt.
+Students in the class of 2022 who had taken out student loans graduated with an average of $25,862 of debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.